nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 title: User Guide
 ---

-AddressBook Level 3 (AB3) is a **desktop app for managing contacts, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you can type fast, AB3 can get your contact management tasks done faster than traditional GUI apps.
+MyGM is a **desktop app for high school basketball team trainers to manage players’ contacts and data, optimized for use via a Command Line Interface (CLI)** while still having the benefits of a Graphical User Interface (GUI).
+If you can type fast, MyGM can get your contact management tasks done faster than traditional GUI apps.

 * Table of Contents
 {:toc}
+  * Quick Start
+  * Features
+    * Adding a player/ team/ lineup/ schedule: add
+    * Deleting a player/ team/ lineup/ schedule: delete
+    * Filtering players by position: filter
+    * Marking the attendance of player: mark
+    * Unmarking the attendance of players: unmark
+    * Tagging players by their position: tag
+    * Viewing the summary: view
+    * Finding a lineup or player: find
+    * Putting a player to a team/ lineup: put
+    * Updating a player/ team/ lineup/ schedule: update
+    * Saving the data: save
+    * Loading data from user-specified file: load
+    * Clearing all data: clear
+  * FAQ
+  * Command Summary

 --------------------------------------------------------------------------------------------------------------------